davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 ##  Nuxt layers intro

-So it turns out that Nuxt Layers – along with their extension superpowers can also structure a Nuxt app by domain.
+So it turns out that Nuxt Layers – along with their extension superpowers can also structure a Nuxt app by _domain_.

-Nuxt layers can be viewed as kind of "mini" applications which are combined to create the "main" application.
+Nuxt Layers can be viewed as "mini" applications which are combined to create the "main" application.

 Each layer: